EpicBrainUser/python-booklet/python_booklet.typ

 == Lists

-A list is a #gls("mut"), ordered, indexible collection of data that can be heterogeneous.
+A list is a #gls("mut"), ordered, indexable collection of data that can be heterogeneous.
 Let's explore what that means:
 Mutable means that it can change.\
 Ordered means it has an order, and it won't change, unlike with sets.\
-Indexible means that each value has an index, and you can view and change via indexing.\
+Indexable means that each value has an index, and you can view and change via indexing.\
 Heterogeneous means it can hold mixed data types.

 === Common methods for lists: